 When you’re going shopping, make a list of what you need to buy and bring only the amount of cash you plan to spend during your errands.
 This can help you avoid making impulse purchases.

 When creating your monthly budget, a popular method is to use the cash envelope system.
 This is an easy way to track exactly how much money you have in each budget category for the month.
 You’ll keep your cash tucked away in envelopes (use one envelope for each budget category).
-This is a great way to help you stop overspending and reach your goals faster.
+This is a great way to help you stop overspending and pay off debt even if you have no money.

 Need some help getting started?
 You can grab my Budget Binder printables here.
 These are the same worksheets I use every month to organize my finances.